WELCOME TO THE LEVINE LAB!

 Why This Matters:

 Visual memory plays a crucial role in how we remember and interpret past experiences.
 Some people recall events with vivid detail, while others remember in a more general, gist-like way.
 These differences can influence how we cope with and recover from challenging or traumatic experiences.
+Click here to visit resources available for paramedics.

 Who We Are Looking For: